akavel/clawtype/README.md

 chordite-rust
 =============

-Rust project for the _Arduino Mega 1280_.
+Rust project for the _Arduino Leonardo_.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).